 It happens with nearly all water bottles every now and then.
-Always inspect the water bottles during regular cage cleanings to ensure this is not the case.
+Always inspect the water bottles during regular cage cleanings, to ensure this is not the case.

-Dehydration is known to kick in for a chinchilla within 48 hours, so failing to check the water bottle could cause issues relatively fast if you are not active and monitoring it.
+Dehydration is known to kick in for a chinchilla within 48 hours, so failing to check the water bottle could cause issues relatively fast, if you are not active and monitoring it.

-I personally check for clogs each time I clean the cage in addition to refilling the water.
+I personally check for clogs each time I clean the cage, in addition to refilling the water.

-This is a condition that causes food to pass through your chinchilla’s GI tract more slowly but stems from a lack of eating in the first place.
+This is a condition that causes food to pass through your chinchilla’s GI tract more slowly, but stems from a lack of eating in the first place.

 If your chinchilla stops eating, it disrupts the normal functions of the GI tract.
-It causes your chinchilla to produce additional bacteria, which can cause gas, bloating, and potentially even death if it goes untreated.
+It causes your chinchilla to produce additional bacteria, which can cause gas, bloat, and potentially even death if it goes untreated.

 If you notice soft poop or anything outside of the average size poop pellets, it can be a reliable indicator that it is time to contact your vet and get your chinchilla in for a visit as soon as possible.

 Keeping your chinchilla from getting too hot is imperative.
 Due to their dense fur, they have no tolerance for high temperatures.